yasmin-aumeeruddy/snl-kube-health/README.md

 `kubectl apply -f kubernetes.yaml`

-While you are waiting for your services to start up, take a look at the provided kubernetes.yaml file that you have used to deploy your two Java microservices, by issuing the command below:
+While you are waiting for your services to start up, take a look at the provided kubernetes.yaml file that you have used to deploy your two Java microservices.

-`cat kubernetes.yaml`
+`[File -> Open] snl-kube-health/kubernetes.yaml`

 Here you can see configuration for two deployments and two services.
 The first deployment **name-deployment** has two replicas which means it will have two pods running.
 We also specify the Docker image name and the container ports we would like to map outside the container, **9080**.
 This deployment contains a simple Java microservice that displays a brief greeting and the name of the container it runs in.